 David Lebel is an Assistant Professor of Business Administration at the Joseph M. Katz Graduate School of Business at the University of Pittsburgh.
-He is an award-winning researcher whose interests include speaking up and emotions at work.
-His current research focuses on proactive behaviors at work including voice/ speaking up, innovation, and taking initiative.
-In his current work, he examines the conditions under which negative emotions such as anger and fear lead employees to speak up or be proactive.
+He is an award-winning researcher whose research focuses on proactive behaviors at work including voice/speaking up, innovation, and taking initiative.
+Specifically, he examines how perceptions of work context and negative emotions (fear, anger) influence whether employees speak up or are proactive.
 Dave also explores the implications for those employees who speak up, ask for help, or take initiative on individual performance and status.

 Dave has been recognized for his outstanding teaching at the Katz School of Business, receiving multiple teaching awards.
 Dave’s teaching interests include organizational behavior, organizational change, and communication at work.
 Prior to pursuing a Ph.D., he was a management consultant with Deloitte, providing strategy and operations expertise to public sector clients, and was an analyst for a large $15 billion privately held supply chain organization.

 Awards and Honors